rafaellima47/django-url-finder/README.md

 # URL Finder
-Extract urls from a web page using regular expressions.
+Extracts urls from a web page using regular expressions.

 # Setup
 First clone the repository from Github and switch to the new directory: